Brian Mitchell (running back)

-Brian Keith Mitchell (born August 18, 1968) is a former American football running back and return specialist in the National Football League (NFL).
-He was originally drafted by the Washington Redskins in the fifth round (130th overall) of the 1990 NFL Draft.
-He played college football at Louisiana (then known as University of Southwestern Louisiana) where he was a quarterback.
+Brian Keith Mitchell (born August 18, 1968) is an American former professional football player who was a running back and return specialist in the National Football League (NFL).
+He played college football as a quarterback for the Southwestern Louisiana Ragin' Cajuns and was selected by the Washington Redskins in the fifth round of the 1990 NFL draft.

 Mitchell is considered one of the greatest return specialists in NFL history.